Disclaimer: I don't own The Latest Buzz or any of the characters in this story except Gabrielle.

 Noah, who had been silent throughout this whole exchange, snorted at this statement, summing up Rebecca's thoughts completely.

 "So let's be reasonable…" Michael stretched out his hand once more for the pictures of Amanda in her recent hideous outfits.

-Rebecca responded to this by ripping the pictures up in front of his face.
-Michael let out a wounded squeal.
+Rebecca responded to this by ripping the photos up in front of his face.
+Michael let out wounded squeal.
 Rebecca ignored him.

 "Sure I'll come, if it'll help."
 He shrugged.

 Rebecca beamed.
 She was glad that Noah had said yes.
 Not that Amanda and Noah were enemies or anything, in fact over the time that Noah and Rebecca had been an item, Amanda and Noah had gotten pretty friendly, even if sometimes it was by deceptive means.